 Next, an ER doctor will physically examine your knee to check for swelling, discoloration, temperature, and deformities.
 Your doctor will also touch around your knee to determine which areas are tender and which areas aren’t.

 Following the physical exam, your doctor will likely order an X-ray, a CT scan, or an MRI depending on the type of injury they suspect.
 X-rays show knee fractures and dislocations as well as arthritis.
 A CT scan is basically a three dimensional X-ray and also shows knee fractures.
 If your doctor doesn’t suspect a fracture or a dislocation, they may order an MRI because it can show injured ligaments and tendons in the knee.

 Lastly, your doctor may suggest fluid removal from the knee if necessary.
 This procedure would only be necessary if you have a joint infection, gout, or arthritis.
 Fluid removal is usually performed under local anesthesia and can decrease swelling and pain.
 Additionally, the fluid that a doctor removes can be tested to determine a definite diagnosis.

 Call The Pain Relief Center Today

 Knee pain specialists at The Pain Relief Center want to make sure that you never have to ask yourself: should I go to the emergency room for knee pain?
 You may need physical therapy or pain management following your at home or ER treatment, and that’s what we’re here for.
-Call us today at 214-709-1904 for a pain free life.
+Call us today at 214-709-1904 to speak with a joint pain specialist and to begin your journey to a pain-free life.